Talk to our Experts about Fall Protection Solutions

 Minnesota State Building Code 1607.8.1.1 - At What Load Should Handrails and Guards be Designed to Hold?

-Handrails and guards shall also be designed to resist a concentrated load of 200 lbs.
+Handrails and guards shall be designed to resist a linear load of 50 pounds per linear foot.
+Handrails and guards shall also be designed to resist a concentrated load of 200 lbs. (source)

 Popular Fall Protection Products in Minneapolis-St. Paul area